2016–17 Bangladesh Premier League: League stage

-Group stage matches was played in three blocks.
-The first and third blocks took place in Dhaka with the middle block of 10 matches taking place in Chittagong.
-Two matches was played on each day of the group stage part of the tournament.
-The first four matches of the tournament were washed out after heavy rain and the two matches scheduled to take place on 6 November were postponed.
-The tournament was restarted on 8 November with the first six fixtures to be rescheduled at a later date.
-The matches from the opening day of fixtures was replayed with the points table reset.
+Group stage matches were played in three blocks.
+The first and third blocks took place in Dhaka, with the middle block of 10 matches taking place in Chittagong.
+Two matches were played on each day of the group stage part of the tournament.
+The first four matches of the tournament were washed out after heavy rain, and the two matches scheduled to take place on 6 November were postponed.
+The tournament was restarted on 8 November with the first six fixtures rescheduled and the matches from the opening day of fixtures replayed, with the points table reset.

 Rain-affected fixtures

 The following six matches were all affected by rain, with only the first one technically starting with a toss taking place.
 All of the results were removed from the points table and rescheduled for later in the tournament.